mats-bergstrom/mql/README.md

 # Actors
 ## Standard

-MQTT Broker		The MQTT Broker/Server, the basis for the communication.
+**MQTT Broker** The MQTT Broker/Server, the basis for the communication.

-			Any standard mossquitto broker should do.
+Any standard mossquitto broker should do, but only mosquitto tested.

 ## Logging

+**MQL Source**
-MQL Source		An MQTT Client using the MQL for logging.
+An MQTT Client using the MQL for logging.

+**MQL Receiver**
-MQL Receiver		An MQTT Client receiving MQL Log messages from log sources.
+An MQTT Client receiving MQL Log messages from log sources.

 ## Control

+**MQL Target**
-MQL Target		An MQTT Client accepting MQL commands
+An MQTT Client accepting MQL commands

+**MQL Commander**
-MQL Commander	An MQTT Client sending MQL commands to MQL Targets.
+An MQTT Client sending MQL commands to MQL Targets.